 There was so much confusion that similar messages are going around that are nothing to do with any charity and are purely to confuse men.
 I may be breaking the women’s code but I received this on Friday as well;

 “heres the game, this will get the guys thinking, to see if they got dirty minds or not! though its not at all rude, lol. this is about how u hav got ur hair now. if its up, write ON TOP, if its down n at either side of th face, write SIDE BY SIDE, if its just a complete mess, write EVERYWHERE N MESSY! see if they get this one! but ONLY SEND to GIRLSSSSSSSSSS”

 Social media can be very useful in sending messages and raising awareness but if you want something to go viral you have to make sure the message is clear, the way to do this well is to drive people back to the source, for example a fan page on Facebook or a website.
 A good example of this was Ikea’s Facebook campaign where they set up a profile page with items to give away, Facebook users had to add them as friends and when accepted had to tag an item with their name to win it.
 This spread quickly and showed off lots of Ikea products at the same time.

-Unfortunately, the breast cancer awareness campaign has only half worked, with some people slagging it off as immature girls messing around, a lot of people didn’t realise the purpose.
+Unfortunately, the Facebook Bra campaign in support of breast cancer awareness has only half worked, with some people slagging it off as immature girls messing around, a lot of people didn’t realise the purpose.
 Some men and women actually apologised for comments they made against the campaign when they found out the original intention.

 For more information on how Viral Campaigns and Social Media can work for your business contact us.